 Oklahoma has no red flag or gun removal laws for individuals subject to a domestic violence protective order.

-The Oklahoma Self-Defense Act specifically excludes requiring or authorizing the state from registering firearms.
-(21 Okla.
-Stat. § 1290.12(B))
+The Oklahoma Self-Defense Act specifically excludes requiring or authorizing the state to register firearms.
+[2] [3]

 Oklahoma does not require any record-keeping for firearms sales or background checks.

-Oklahoma has no restrictions on open and concealed carry of any firearms (long guns and handguns) within the state.
+Oklahoma has no restrictions on concealed carry of any firearms (long guns and handguns) within the state.

 Anyone over 21 and otherwise qualified may legally carry loaded or unloaded firearms with or without a license, subject to location restrictions.